theopn/dotfiles/README.md

 Due to requests from my friends, my Neovim configuration has migrated to a separate repository [Theovim](https://github.com/theopn/theovim)

+#### Qutebrowser

+> Modern keyboard based browser

+It's based on modern Chromium engine, uses Vim keybindings, and configured through Python.
+What more can I ask.

 #### tmux

 > Actual terminal emulator